mpsuzuki/suishu-review/README.md

 All informations in here do not guarantee the existence of the characters or glyph in the reality.

+Placeholder:
+The images, gif-oe-n4922/n4922-r075-{085,086,093}.gif,
+are just placeholders for the users trying this tool via rawgit.com etc. Their glyphs are very poorly drawn by the author (mpsuzuki@hiroshima-u.ac.jp), to prevent the copyright violation of the fonts used in the submissions to ISO/IEC JTC1/SC2/WG2.
+To view the precise glyphs used in the WG2 submissions, you have to download the documents by yourself.

 Source:
 * JTC1/SC2/WG2 N4922 (L2/17-366R) ISO/IEC 10646:2017/Amd.2 PDAM2.2 [http://www.unicode.org/L2/L2017/17366r-n4922-5th-ed-pdam2-2-chart.pdf]
 * JTC1/SC2/WG2 N4894 (L2/17-336) [http://www.unicode.org/L2/L2017/17336-n4894-shuishu-adhoc.pdf]